 Learning your child has tuberous sclerosis complex (TSC) is something you never imagined hearing.
 Most people have never heard of it.
 But rest assured.
-We know it well and care for dozens of children with this condition.
+We know it well and care for many children with this condition.

-Treating Tuberous Sclerosis in Children at UVA Children's
+Treating Tuberous Sclerosis in Children at UVA Health Children's

 What to Expect from a TSC Diagnosis